idaholab/virtual_test_bed/doc/content/lfr/cardinal_7pincell/Cardinal_7pin_LFR_demo.md

 !listing lfr/7pin_cardinal_demo/nek.i block=Outputs

-Similar to its application in the Griffin and Heat Conduction input files, the `[Postprocessors]` block in Cardinal serves to monitor crucial quantities of interest.
+Similar to its application in the Griffin and heat transfer input files, the `[Postprocessors]` block in Cardinal serves to monitor crucial quantities of interest.
 These include the average temperature and heat fluxes on boundary faces, as well as the minimum and maximum temperatures.
 It is important to emphasize that specifying +field = unity+ is same as calculating the area in the context of +NekSideIntegral+, equivalent to determining volume in the case of +NekVolumeIntegral+, and corresponds to computing the mass flow rate for +NekMassFluxWeightedSideIntegral+.

 !listing lfr/7pin_cardinal_demo/nek.i block=Postprocessors